Arizona Snowbowl in the Fall: Shimmering Golden Aspens Everywhere

 Amazing views from the drive up Snowbowl Road

-Be sure to plan for a stop at Aspen Corner, a gorgeous area about 6 miles up Snowbowl Road, that is loaded with towering aspens.
+Be sure to plan for a stop at Aspen Corner, an incredible leaf peeping destination about 6 miles up Snowbowl Road, that is loaded with towering aspens.
 You will see a large parking area that will likely be packed the entire fall season.
 There is a short trail here too or you can simply admire and take family photos by these majestic trees.
 The aspens are dazzling, especially when shining against a bright blue sky.

 From here, you can also take a walk along the Arizona Trail for more great foliage.
 The entire trail stretches out more than 800 miles, however, there are short sections throughout Flagstaff.
-The section that starts at Aspen Corner is particularly scenic as it goes through many aspen groves and offers some tremendous views of the mountain scenery as well.
+The section that starts at Aspen Corner is particularly scenic as it goes through many aspen groves.
+The mountain vistas are tremendous as an added bonus.
 Go as little or as far as you like – just remember that the return route will be much hillier!

 Gorgeous views from Aspen Corner & The Arizona Trail

 There are 2 moderately easy hiking options at Snowbowl: The Aspen Nature Loop and the Kachina Trail.
 Both of these hikes are real winners during the fall due to the abundance of aspen trees.
-The third option, the Humphrey’s Peak trail, goes to the tallest peak in Arizona (12,637 feet) and is only for the most advanced hikers.
-If looking for fall foliage and a nice relaxing hike, the other 2 are much better options this time of year.
+The third option, the Humphrey’s Peak trail, goes to the tallest peak in Arizona (12,637 feet).
+This hike is suited only for the most advanced hikers.
+If you are simply seeking a great leaf peeping destination and a nice relaxing hike, the other 2 hikes are casual hiker approved.

 The Aspen Nature Loop